 Robert A. Lloyd currently serves as Chief Operating Officer and Chief Financial Officer, a role he has held since May 2018.
 Mr. Lloyd previously served as Executive Vice President and Chief Financial Officer since 2010.
 Mr. Lloyd also served as our Senior Vice President and Chief Accounting Officer, a position he held from 2005 to 2010.
 Prior to that, Mr. Lloyd was the Vice President - Finance of GameStop or its predecessor companies from 2000 and was the Controller of GameStop's predecessor companies from 1996 to 2000.
 From 1988 to December 1996, Mr. Lloyd held various financial management positions as Controller or Chief Financial Officer, primarily in the telecommunications industry.
 Prior to 1988, Mr. Lloyd held various positions with the public accounting firm of EY.
+Mr. Lloyd is a CPA.
 Mr. Lloyd currently serves on the Board of Directors of the Make-A-Wish Foundation of America, a non-profit organization.

 Daniel J. Kaufman currently serves as Executive Vice President, Chief Transformation Officer, a role he transitioned to effective May 10, 2019.
 Previously, Mr. Kaufman served as Chief Legal and Administrative Officer and Corporate Secretary since March 2018, and prior to that, had served as Chief Legal Officer and Corporate Secretary since 2016.
-Mr. Kaufman asserved as Senior Vice President, General Counsel and Corporate Secretary since 2016.
-Mr. Kaufman asserved as Senior Vice President, General Counsel and Corporate Secretary since 2016.
-Mr. Kaufman served as Senior Vice President, General Counsel and Corporate Secretary at the time of its acquisition by GameStop.
+Mr. Kaufman also served as Senior Vice President, General Counsel and Corporate Secretary from 2005 through 2016.
+Before joining GameStop, Mr. Kaufman was employed by Electronics Boutique Holdings Corp. from January 2002, where he was serving as Senior Vice President, General Counsel and Corporate Secretary at the time of its acquisition by GameStop.
 In addition to his responsibilities at GameStop, Mr. Kaufman serves on the Board of Directors of Five Below, Inc., a discount retailer, and of the National Liberty Museum, a non-profit organization.
-Mr. Kaufman previously served as a director of the Entertainment Merchants Association, at trade organization.
+Mr. Kaufman previously served as a director of the Entertainment Merchants Association, a trade organization.